-Resistance is “more layered than you would think,” explains Phyllis.
+Resistance is “more layered than you would think,” explains Arthur.
 “Reluctance is based on everything from not enough information, to too much information, to distrust in institutions, to questions about the speed and long-term effects, to limited access in certain communities.”

 “Being African American, I also question why it also felt like they were pushing it on the African American community as well as the less fortunate,” Angel adds.
 “It actually made me a little more apprehensive to taking it.”